A nation’s culture resides in the hearts and in the soul of its people. -Mahatma Gandhi

 Thousands laid down their lives so that our country breath this day –Never Forget Their Sacrifice

-Freedom Day is one of the 3 national events in India (the other two are Republic day celebrated on the 26th January and the Mahatma Gandhi’s birthday on the second of October).
+Freedom Day is one of the 3 national events in India (the other two are Republic day celebrated on the 26th January and Mahatma Gandhi’s birthday on the second of October).

 Note– Speech by First Prime Minister of independent India ‘Tryst with Destiny‘

-On fifteenth of August, the PM raises the Indian flag on the ramparts of the irrefutable site Red Fort in Delhi.
+On the fifteenth of August, the PM raises the Indian flag on the ramparts of the irrefutable site Red Fort in Delhi.
 Twenty-one firearm shots are discharged in salute of the grand event.

-In the speech, the prime minister of India describes all the accomplishments of the previous year, describes the imperative issues and examines about the further improvement of the country in all segments.
+In the speech, the prime minister of India describes all the accomplishments of the previous year, describes the imperative issues, and examines the further improvement of the country in all segments.

 The speech of the Prime Minister is followed by the various parades and the expos including the scenes from the freedom battle and India’s different social and cultural traditions.
 A similar type of celebration is seen all across the nation.

-Wishes of Independence Day 2020 :
+Wishes of Independence Day 2022 :

 May you all be blessed with a lot of happiness and do cherish this day as a memoir that this freedom has cost us heavily, so it’s our moral obligation to safeguard it at all fronts.

 On this day, in 1947, the country got its independence from the Britishers.
-The initiatives towards independence were first started in 1857 and it took a lot of efforts and sacrifices of the revolutionaries which got us the independence in 1947.
+The initiatives towards independence were first started in 1857 and it took a lot of effort and sacrifices of the revolutionaries which got us independence in 1947.

 We hope that all the people are blessed with a lot of happiness.
 We have fought for years and thousands of individuals have given their lives for the freedom of the country.